pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 This is an awesome plot, but there are quite a few things going on here, so let's go through it:
 * Blue shaded region represents credible regions for the expected value of the control group
 * Orange shaded region represents similar regions for the treatment group.
 We can see how the outcome jumps immediately after the intervention.
 * The green shaded region is something pretty novel, and nice.
 This represents our counterfactual inference of _what we would expect if_ the treatment group were never given the treatment.
 By definition, we never made any observations of items in the treatment group that were not treated after the intervention time.
-Nevertheless, with the model described at the top of the notebook and the Bayesian inference methods outlined, we can region about such _what if_ questions.
+Nevertheless, with the model described at the top of the notebook and the Bayesian inference methods outlined, we can reason about such _what if_ questions.
 * The difference between this counterfactual expectation and the observed values (post treatment in the treatment condition) represents our inferred causal impact of the treatment.
 Let's take a look at that posterior distribution in more detail:

 ```{code-cell} ipython3